 - Gain a GCSE which is valued by employers.
 People with language skills are sought after by employers and can command higher salaries.

 - be able to do your Year 10 work experience in Spain, if you study Spanish.

 Homework & Assessment

-In Key Stage 4, students are set homework when it is appropriate.
+In Key Stage 4, pupils are set homework when it is appropriate.
 This will be at least once per week and will consist of vocabulary learning through Quizlet, our on-line programme, on-line Activelearn tasks or written work to consolidate and extend was has been learnt in class.
-Students should do additional work on Quizlet and Activelearn, as well as extended reading, at any time to reinforce their learning.
+Pupils should do additional work on Quizlet and Activelearn, as well as extended reading, at any time to reinforce their learning.
 At the end of each module of work, assessment tests will be completed in at least 2 of the 4 skills.
-Each mark converts to a GCSE grade prediction, so students can see whether they are on track.
+Each mark converts to a GCSE grade prediction, so pupils can see whether they are on track.

 Everybody is somebody